top of page

 When the support system disappears, it's easy to feel lost.
 We explain why this transition is so important, and how to prepare your child.

 In primary school, teachers know each student by name.
-They know who needs help.
-There are structured timetables, a canteen, break time, safety.
-Someone is looking after you.
+They recognize who needs help.
+There are structured timetables, a canteen, break times, and safety.
+Someone is always looking after you.

-At university or technical college, you're a number in a class full of many people.
+However, at university or technical college, you're just a number in a class full of many people.
 Classes have different timetables.
-No one will come looking for you when you disappear.
+No one will come looking for you if you disappear.
 The support system that existed at school simply evaporates.

 Why is this transition so critical?